FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_siteTemplates/t_st_useSiteTemplate.md

     "weight": "230"
 }Use the following procedure to create a transfer site from a template.

-1. Create or edit a Connect:Direct or file services interface protocol site as described in <a href="../../../accounts/transfersites/t_st_transfersites#Create" class="MCXref xref">Create a transfer site</a> or <a href="../../../accounts/transfersites/t_st_transfersites#Edit" class="MCXref xref">Edit a transfer site</a>.
+1. Create or edit a Connect:Direct or file services interface protocol site as described in [Create a transfer site](../../../accounts/transfersites/t_st_transfersites#Create) or [Edit a transfer site](../../../accounts/transfersites/t_st_transfersites#Edit).
 2. Select the desired template from the **Site Template** drop-down list.
 3. If the selected template uses placeholder parameters, they are listed at the bottom of the page under **Site Template Placeholders**.
     If a default value was provided by the site template, you can modify it for this account.